Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Clump photometry and spectral energy distribution analysis

-For the remaining of the analysis we use the clump properties obtained by fitting clump SEDs with the {\bf 10Myr} SFH and $Z=0.008$ model.
+For the remaining of the analysis we use the clump properties obtained by fitting clump SEDs with the 10Myr SFH.
 We motivate the choice of this SFH as it better reflects what we know of star formation taking place in giant star-forming regions in local starburst galaxies \citep{bastian2006, sirressi2022}, assuming that clumps in high-redshift galaxies form in a similar fashion to those in the local universe.
 In the remaining of the paper, we will remark whether we reach different conclusions using different SFH assumptions.

-To measure robust values, we include in our analysis only clumps with at least detection in 4 bands with magnitude values brighter than the $mag_{\rm lim}$.
+We include in our analysis only clumps with at least detection in 4 bands with magnitude values brighter than the $\rm mag_{\rm lim}$ and with S/N$>$2 (in other filters than F150W and F200W reference data, in the latter we impose a S/N$>$3 for selection, see Section~\ref{sec:cl_identification}).
 During the fit we use upper limits as values to exclude families of solutions that would predict fluxes two times brighter than these limits.
-To estimate the uncertainties on the SED fitting results, we randomly draw 100 magnitudes values sets for each clump in the 1$\sigma$ uncertainties of each filter and run a new SED fitting analysis on each set.
+To estimate the uncertainties on the SED fitting results, we randomly draw a set of 100 magnitudes for each clump using the 1$\sigma$ uncertainty in each filter and run a new SED fitting analysis on each set.
 Error bars correspond to the 68\% confidence interval on each side of the best-model value measured on the observed data.

-In total, we recover physical parameters for 200 clumps.
-The analysis presented in the following Sections is based of this subsample.
+In total, we recover physical parameters for the 221 clumps.